1. Home

 Shanklin has plenty of great eateries, and I can personally recommend the following:

 If you venture to Bonchurch you must visit the 12th century church.
-For eating try the Bonchurch Inn for fabulous old world ambience and Italian food or the Pond Cafe for fine dining courtesy of Michelin star chef Robert Thompson.
+For eating try the Bonchurch Inn for fabulous old world ambience and Italian food.